 Rick replied, “You can only make the decision to save yourself, Lisa; you can’t save anyone else.”

-I grew up surrounded by Catholics and Jews; I had barely any prior experience with Christianity.
+I grew up in South Florida surrounded by Catholics and Jews; I had barely any prior experience with Christianity.
 Rick was the first person to ever preach the gospel to me, and his message was in total opposition to my own beliefs.

 The way I imagined God was that He created the heavens and the earth, and then withdrew into His isolated heavenly realm to watch us all from above.
 Left on our own, we had obviously messed things up; we had generated a problematic world of pollution and poverty.
 I figured that God was disappointed, but as a good and loving Father, He forgave us for our mistakes.
 I certainly didn’t believe in hell, or even in the existence of evil.
 As God’s children, we were basically good at heart.
 Everything would be okay in the end since we would all end up in heaven living together happily ever after.

-The first one was Molly.
-She was the first Christian I ever met.
-It was 1989, and I was a junior at FSU.
+Molly was the first Christian I ever met.
+It was 1989, when I was a junior at FSU.
 She became my closest friend that year, but her closest friend was Jesus.
 Her obvious relationship with Jesus Christ was strange and intriguing to me.

 Before long I met a flaming Pentecostal named Willie.